 Mormons follow a strict healthy lifestyle that does not allow them to consume alcohol, tobacco, coffee, or tea.
-Family life, good deeds, respect for authority, and missionary work are important values in Mormonism.
+Family life, good deeds, respect for authority, and missionary work are essential values in Mormonism.

-Mormons do not believe in Heaven and one God, but they believe that every human being can become God and create their own Paradise.
+Mormons do not believe in Heaven and one God but that every human can become God and create their own Paradise.
 Speaking of Heaven, Christianity believes there is only one.
 Mormon beliefs say there are three heavens, which are based hierarchically on how good you are as a human being.
-They have a unique view of cosmology and believe that God created many planets.
-And that each planet has its god.
-The Mormon religion goes even further, stating that if you are a good person you will be rewarded by being a god on your planet.
+They uniquely view cosmology and believe that God created many planets.
+And that each world has its god.
+The Mormon religion goes even further, stating that if you are a good person, you will be rewarded by being a god on your planet.

-Not all Mormon churches accept the label “Mormon” because the term has sometimes been used in a pejorative way and does not allow for the variety of beliefs that exist among churches that follow the Book of Mormon and the teachings of Joseph Smith.
+Not all Mormon churches accept the label “Mormon” because the term has sometimes been used in a derogatory way and does not allow for the variety of beliefs among churches that follow the Book of Mormon and the teachings of Joseph Smith.

 Key Verse related to Mormons